usnistgov/ACMVPDocs/_sources/te/index.rst

 TEs Impacted by Basic TE Filters
 _________________________________

 To ensure a structured approach to TE filtering, it is necessary to categorize TEs based on the security level and module type.
-Table 3 presents a detailed breakdown of the TEs applicable to different security levels for software modules, illustrating how filtering criteria refine the validation scope.
-By segmenting TEs according to security requirements, this table helps streamline the testing process, ensuring that only the relevant test evidence is considered for a given module configuration.
-This targeted approach enhances efficiency while maintaining rigorous security standards.
+Table 4 presents a detailed breakdown of the TEs applicable to different security levels for software modules, illustrating how filtering criteria refine the validation scope.
+By segmenting TEs according to security requirements, this table helps streamline the testing process, ensuring that only the relevant test evidence is considered for a given module configuration, which enhances efficiency while maintaining rigorous security standards.

-Table 3 lists the Area 2 Cryptographic Module Specification TEs for a software module from security level 1 through level 4, and Table 4 lists the Area 7 Physical Security TEs for all four security levels.

-Table 3 lists the Area 2 Cryptographic Module Specification TEs for a software module from security level 1 through level 4, and Table 4 lists the Area 7 Physical Security TEs for all four security levels.
+The team recognizes that software implementations only support levels 1 and 2.
+However, Table 4 lists the Area 2 Cryptographic Module Specification TEs required from security level 1 through level 4, and Table 5 lists the Area 7 Physical Security TEs for all four security levels.

-.. table:: Table 3: Area 2 TEs Filtered by Security Level for Software Modules
+.. table:: Table 4: Area 2 TEs Filtered by Security Level for Software Modules

    +-------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
    | **Sec Lvl** | **Applicable TEs**                                                                                                                                                                                                                                                                                                                                                                                                                                                                             | **Non-Applicable TEs**                                                                                                                                                                                                                                                                                     | **TEs N/A due to Module Type**                                                                                                                                                                                                                                                                             |